 Hubbard, Blue - Winter Squash

-110 days — The fifteen to eighteen foot vines of 'Blue Hubbard' produce tough-skinned oblong bluish-green fruits weighing ten to fifteen pounds.
+110 days — The fifteen to eighteen foot vines of 'Blue Hubbard' produce tough-skinned oblong bluish-green fruit weighing ten to fifteen pounds.
 They have golden-yellow flesh that is dry, fine grained, and has a great flavor.

 - "Vegetables of New York: The Cucurbits," New York Agricultural Experiment Station, 1935, pgs.
 17.